AP Attitudes

 Discussing negative feelings towards AP classes

-Anna Bass, Editor-in-Chief
+Anna Bass, Staff Reporter

 It’s your sophomore year and you get your first opportunity at an AP class: AP World History or AP Computer Science Principles.
 The majority of your class will opt out of taking these classes due to feelings of fear and doubt in the difficulty of the class and their personal academics skills.
 However, junior year comes along and you rethink your decision about neglecting AP classes.
 You realize that they could strongly boost your GPA and give major benefits for your future, aka college.
 Therefore, many students, in an effort to make up for lost time and compete with their classmates, will enroll in around two or three AP classes along with a full course load of honors classes as well.
 It’s at this point that you will realize what you’ve gotten yourself into, and I personally can say that I am a victim to this problem as well.